 This product did redeem itself in our final test for this metric: apple juice.
 It did exceptionally well, earning the top score of the whole group.
 It produced 230 mL of juice — well above the average amount of 172.5 mL.
 The Breville again produce no pulp, but it did create about a half inch of foam and the apple juice did separate relatively quickly, like it did for most of the centrifugal juicers.

 Accounting for 20% of the final score for each juicer, our Hard Produce metric used carrots, sweet potatoes, and beets, again judging each juicer on the yield and quality of juice produced.
-The Breville Juice Fountain delivered an excellent job, earning it a 9 out of 10 and the top spot, as shown in the chart below.
+The Breville Juice Fountain delivered an excellent job and the top spot.

 The Juice Fountain delivered an unmatched performance at juicing carrots, yielding far more juice than the average amount.
 There was only a tiny bit of foam and no pulp whatsoever.